-Management of the open space needs to deliver high standards of maintenance of the soft and hard landscaping of Jersey Gardens within existing revenue budgets and through capital infrastructure funding opportunities.
+We value diversity and are committed to delivering a service that puts equality of opportunity as a priority.
+Management of the common needs to deliver high standards of maintenance of all aspects of the soft and hard landscaping of St John's Gardens within existing revenue budgets and through capital infrastructure funding opportunities.